ContractLand/Chain-Load-Test/README.md

 2. Send 0.002 ether to an account
 3. Deploy a mintable token smart contract
 4. Mint some token on the smart contract
+5. Verify token has been minted with contract call
-5. Send 50000 tokens to an account
+6. Send 50000 tokens to an account
+7. Verify token has been sent with contract call

 The default configuration for the load test has been set to the following: